Samsung Galaxy Note 20 Ultra vs. Galaxy S20 Ultra Price & availability

 The only concern when choosing the Note 20 Ultra is the battery, which is 10% smaller than the S20 Ultra.
-However, the S20 Ultra already gets great battery life, and the hope is that the Note 20 Ultra's dynamic refresh rate display will allow it to be a bit more conservative on the power front.
-If that works out as expected, it makes the Note 20 Ultra the better buy, hands-down.
+However, the dynamic refresh rate reduces the Note 20 Ultra's display to as low as 11Hz when the UI elements are inactive, which helps offset the difference in capacity.

 The question you need to ask yourself is whether you should be looking at the Galaxy S20+ instead.
 It's a little smaller than the Note 20 Ultra, but it's also less expensive — so if you don't need the S Pen, you can save even more money and get the same core Galaxy experience.